alvinmdj/notes-app-back-end/README.md

 - Authorization with Bearer Token
 - Notes collaboration with database normalization
 - Export notes with message broker implementation using RabbitMQ
-- Image upload with Amazon S3
+- Image upload and storage with Amazon S3 (or locally)
 - Server-side caching implementation with Redis

 ## Requirements